WoodWing/enterprise-integration-guide/smart-connection-scripting-guide/z1-ScriptingEvents/afterGeometryNotification.md

 	}
 }

-var articleNames = getArticleNames( layoutId );

 function doUpdateGeometry() {
 	app.scriptPreferences.userInteractionLevel = UserInteractionLevels.INTERACT_WITH_ALL;
 	var articleNames = getArticleNames( layoutId );
 	if ( articleNames.length > 0 ) {
-	    // for versions 17.0.6, 18.0.3 and later:
 		if( geometryUpdateState == "HighPriority") {

 			var result = confirm("New layout information is available for article [ " + articleNames + " ]. " + "Do you want to update now?", false);